jasbindra00/sheets-calendar-syncer/readme.md

+<h1>Google Sheets Timetable to Google Calendar Syncer</h1>
-<h1>Seamlessly sync between your Google Sheets Timetable to Google Calendar</h1>
+<h3>Seamlessly sync between your Sheets timetable and Calendar day configuration</h3>
-<h2>The verbosity and flexibilty of sheets, combined with the accessibility and push notifications from calendars.
-This makes for a very effective time management and tracking tool.</h2>
+<p>The verbosity and flexibilty of sheets, combined with the accessibility and push notifications from calendars.
+This makes for a very effective time management and tracking tool.</p>